getappmap/vscode-appland/README.md

 # AppMap for Visual Studio Code

-AppMap is an AI coding assistant that understands how your app works.
+AppMap is a developer tools platform powered by runtime analysis and AI.
+Navie is the first AI coding assistant with the context to understand how your app works when it runs, like a principal engineer or software architect.

-AppMap records data about your running application, stores it locally, and uses it to improve the accuracy of generative AI models.
-AppMap data can also be used to create interactive visualizations of code behavior.
+Navie uses runtime application analysis to improve the quality and accuracy of AI-code suggestions.
+Navie can answer more challenging questions about your app and help you with more complex tasks like:

+* Troubleshooting and debugging
+* Refactoring & modernizing code
+* Improving performance and stability
+* Designing secure code

+**Navie - AI code assistant**
-Navie is AppMap’s chat interface.
-When asked a question, Navie will search through your locally stored AppMap data to identify relevant information and use it to provide truly context-aware answers, specific to your app.
+Navie AI is powered by a new type of AI code context provider, which combines source code snippets with AppMap’s unique runtime data that you can create each time you run your code.
+When asked a question, Navie will search for the best context to answer your question including code snippets and AppMap data to provide answers truly specific to your app.

-By default Navie proxies requests to OpenAI.
-This can be changed to a back end of your choice, or configured to use your own OpenAI account.
+By default Navie uses GPT-4 through a proxy.
+You can change this to use a local LLM model of your choice, or you can bring your own LLM API key and Navie will communicate directly with your chosen LLM backend.

+**AppMap data - runtime traces and interactive visualizations** AppMap data are displayed as interactive visualizations of your code’s behavior so you can see how your app works when it runs.
+Visualizations include: sequence diagrams, dependency maps, trace views, flame graphs for performance analysis.
+AppMap data is regular JSON files that are stored locally on your own filesystem.

-### Get started
+## Get started
 1. **Install [the AppMap extension](https://marketplace.visualstudio.com/items?itemName=appland.appmap)** from within the code editor or from the marketplace.

 2. **Sign in with an email address, or with GitHub or GitLab** and Navie will be available in `@explain` mode.
 This enables Navie to respond to general coding and development questions and answer questions about using AppMap data.